Hew-ux/Planit-Testing/Challenge03 (bonus)/readme.txt

 	var point2 = [11,7];
 to be whatever number you want within the range.
 The default range is 1-20, and can be altered in the "ascii.plotter.js" file.
-This is the roughest one as I ran out of time.
-Originally wanted this to be an interactive page.
-Still fufills the task though.
+This is the roughest one as it was made as an extra.